• Home

 What is it?

-A canned lion is a lion that is born in captivity on a lion farm.
+A canned lion is one that is born in captivity on a commercial lion farm.
 It is stolen from its mother at 2 - 3 weeks old (so she can breed again) and sold to a cub petting destination for tourists.

 No freedom.
 Ever.